bcdev/zappend/docs/guide.md

 #### Paths and URIs

-A slice object of type `str` is interpreted as local file path or URI, in the case the path has a protocol prefix, such as `s3://` as described above.
+A slice item of type `str` is interpreted as local file path or URI, in the case the path has a protocol prefix, such as `s3://` as described above.

 In the majority of `zappend` use cases the slice datasets to be appended to a target